area17/js-helpers/README.md

     import { getCurrentMediaQuery, resized } from '@area17/a17-helpers'

+If your project as Babel or any Javascript compiler, for smaller builds you should import helpers individually:

+    import ios100vhFix from '@area17/a17-helpers/src/utility/ios100vhFix'

 ### Note

 From v2.0.0 onwards drops IE11 support but maintains Safari 10+, Edge 12+, Chrome 24+ and FireFox 29+ support.
 If you need IE11 support use v1.0.3 and if you need IE9 level support, use v0.8.4.